STI testing kits FAQ

 There is no need to store or refrigerate your sample(s).

-Once you have collected your sample(s), you should post them to our partnered lab, using the included free post envelope, at your earliest convenience.
+Once you have collected your sample(s), please post them to our partnered lab using the included free postage envelope at your earliest convenience.

 Sending your sample to the lab